 “We were months afterwards, I’m always astounded at how quickly people do it afterwards!
 I think Harry was about four months old and it was after our first night out as a couple.”
 Amy from A Mum Full of Dreams.

 “My daughter has just turned 2 and we still haven’t.
-A very traumatic birth followed by very serious infections and mental health issues have caused me to be too scared of getting pregnant again to even think about wanting to.
+A very traumatic birth followed by very serious infections and mental health issues have caused me to be too scared of getting pregnant again to even think about wanting to have sex after pregnancy.
 I have no desire whatsoever for it any more.”
 Lyndsey from Me, Him, The Dog and The Baby.

 “We were a few weeks after both of mine.
 Fortunately neither were traumatic births so I think that definitely helps, although I remember being nervous about it.”
 Kerry from Blissful Domestication.